nodexeus/blockvisor/node_image_builder_guide.md

 Go to [Rhai Plugin Scripting Guide](babel_api/rhai_plugin_guide.md) for further details on how to properly implement Babel Plugin in Rhai language.

-#### Define Default Services as needed
+#### Define Auxiliary Services as needed

-You can define additional services that will be automatically started on all nodes of given kind in via `BASE_CONFIG` constant in Rhai script.
-See [Services Example](babel_api/examples/base.rhai) for more details.
+You can define auxiliary services that will be automatically started on nodes via `aux_services` field in `plugin_config`.
 It is the place to define protocol unrelated services like monitoring agent or proxy servers.

-Hence, it is strongly recommended to put `BASE_CONFIG` definition in a rhai file that will be included in some base container image.
+Hence, it is strongly recommended to put `aux_services` definition in a rhai file that will be included in some base container image.
 Then it can be imported and used by node specific `main.rhai` scripts.

+See [Plugin Config Example](babel_api/examples/plugin_config.rhai) for more details.

 __NOTE__: Use `nib image check` to quickly check if node can be created, started and jobs doesn't crash.